kevinsj101/kevinsj101/README.md

 ## I'm a Student at SRM Institute of Science and Technology

 - ML developer
-- Languages I know include C,C++,Python
+- Languages I know include C,C++,Python,SQL